Indo-Israeli Centre of Excellence for Animal Husbandary & Dairying, Hisar

-Indo-Israeli Centre of Excellence for Animal Husbandary & Dairying, Hisar, will be built by Haryana State in collaboration with MASHAV.
-The centre will operate in the field of research and training for cost-effective and innovative localised animal husbandry in India and dairy technologies for the intensive dairy production system of global standards to enhance per capita availability of milk.
+Indo-Israeli Centre of Excellence for Animal Husbandary & Dairying, Hisar, established by Haryana State in collaboration with MASHAV.
+The centre conducts research and training for cost-effective and innovative localised animal husbandry in India and dairy technologies for the intensive dairy production system of global standards to enhance per capita availability of milk.
 It is located within the Government Livestock Farm at Hisar in Haryana state of India.

 History

-It will be established with a cost of INR 15 crore (150 million), based on a Memorandum of understanding signed between State Government of Haryana with MASHAV in April 2015.
+It was established with a cost of INR 15 crore (150 million), based on a Memorandum of understanding signed between State Government of Haryana with MASHAV in April 2015.

 Objectives

-Haryana aims to be the leading state of the country in milk production.
-Israel, a leading country in terms of its dairy management techniques, can be a good model for the State to follow.
-Israel and India produce 36 liter and 6.868 liter milk per milch animal respectively.
-Israeli technical assistance can help Haryana become a leading state in terms of milk production.
+Since Haryana aims to be the leading state of the country in milk production, Israel, a leading country in terms of its dairy management techniques, is a good model for Haryana to follow.
+Since Israel produces 5 to 6 times more milk per milk animal compared to India, Israel and India produce 36 liter and 6.868 liter milk per milch animal respectively, Israeli technical assistance is helpful for Haryana in becoming a leading state in terms of milk production.